jeffpar/pcjs.v1/blog/2014/09/30/README.md

 ### Quotation Marks

-Coming from a long C background, I prefer to use double-quotes around multi-character strings and single quotes around single-character strings.
+Because of my C background, I prefer to use double-quotes around multi-character strings and single quotes around single-character strings.
 While the reasons for doing so are largely historical and currently irrelevant, characters are STILL the building blocks of strings, and even the JavaScript String class contains methods that deal with individual characters (eg, charCodeAt() and fromCharCode()).
 So for any code that deals explicitly with